rustem59/hello-word/README.md

 # hellow-word
 I attempt to understand
 How it's work
-now i'm in new branch^ readme modif hey! they
+now i'm in new branch
+readme modif
+hey!
+they
+else
+nothing
+but